ffund/real-time-embedded-systems-lab/1-blinky/README.md

 or

     Toggling LED state from on to off

+You should implement this by checking the current state of the LED, *not* by tracking a loop variable.

 Build your project and run it on your board.
 Take a screenshot of your `openocd` showing the